jpegy-xyz/basement/03_firend.tech/friend_tech.md

 Friendtech is a new social token platform that connects your twitter profile with a wallet on Base chain.
 Users can then buy tokens of yourself that lets them connect directly with you in the app.

 To download friend.tech head to [their website](https://www.friend.tech/) on your phone and follow the prompts.
-Currently, the the app isn't available on the Apple or Play stores.
+Currently, the app isn't available on the Apple or Play stores.
 You'll also need an invite code which can be found on [~~Twitter~~ (X)](https://twitter.com/search?q=friendtech%20code&src=typed_query&f=live).
 After which you will need to deposit some eth, which will be used to buy tokens of other people.

 ![Friend.tech codes](p1.png)